What is asbestos?

 Remember, legal does not mean safe.

-Once asbestos is identified, steps must be taken to prevent exposure.
-The only permanent solution to eliminate the hazard is the removal of the asbestos.
+The only permanent solution to eliminate the hazard is to remove the asbestos.
 Sometimes the asbestos is covered up with other building materials.
-In other cases it is “encapsulated” or sealed with a coating.
-Encapsulation is not generally considered an adequate solution.
-The best method will depend on the condition of the asbestos, its location and what will likely disturb it in the future.
+In other cases, it is “encapsulated” or sealed with a coating.
+Encapsulation alone is not generally considered an adequate solution, especially if there is no management plan to prevent disturbance.
+The best method for asbestos control will depend on the condition of the asbestos, its location and what will likely disturb it in the future.

 Who can help?

-If you suspect that asbestos is present in your workplace, assistance can be obtained by contacting the CUPE National Health and Safety Representative in your region or CUPE National Health and Safety Branch.
+If you suspect that asbestos is present in your workplace, get help by contacting the CUPE National Health and Safety Representative in your region or the CUPE National Health and Safety Branch.

-You should also know that asbestosis, mesothelioma and asbestos induced lung, laryngeal and gastrointestinal cancer may be designated as notifiable diseases under your Occupational Health and Safety Act or the Workers’ Compensation Board.
+Members should know that cancers caused by asbestos – including asbestosis, mesothelioma and asbestos-induced lung, laryngeal and gastrointestinal cancer – may be designated as notifiable diseases under your Occupational Health and Safety Act or the relevant Workers’ Compensation Board.